-In May/June, 2012, twenty St. John United Methodist Church (SJUMC) and Jewel Lake Parish Presbyterian Church (JLPPC) members traveled to Cameroon, West Africa, to assist local partners in establishing a Nurse'ss Aide School and offer humanitarian support through several special initiatives.
+In May/June, 2015, twelve St. John United Methodist Church (SJUMC) members travelled to Cameroon, West Africa, to assist local partners in establishing a Nurse's Aide School and offer humanitarian support through several special initiatives.

 Opening in fall, 2015, the Nurse's Aide School will become part of the existing Wellness Center complex in the seaside town of Kribi, Cameroon, which has been supported by SJUMC since 2005.
 The Kribi Wellness Center, managed by a local, non-profit association affiliated with the Presbyterian Church of Cameroon, currently provides lodging for 40 students from remote villages without a local high school, student scholarships, health education, small enterprise development training, and gaining access to clean drinking water.

 The Wellness Center is self-sustaining, yet has benefited from SJUMC support to expand operations and enhance services.
 Multi-generational mission teams in 2007, 2010 and 2012 have worked alongside Cameroonian partners and youth on construction and service projects, cultural exchange and fellowship - building meaningful and enduring relationships.
 In 2011, SJUMC hosted the Wellness Center's director in Anchorage, and plans to host other Cameroonian partners, as possible.Read More